probcomp/bayeslite/doc/bql.rst

    *Colnames* is a comma-separated list of column names, **not** arbitrary BQL expressions.

-   XXX: What about values and confidences of model predictions?

    FUTURE: *Colnames* will be allowed to have arbitrary expressions, with any references to columns inside automatically filled in if missing.